 No. Obtaining a UR Purchasing Card will not access or impact your personal credit history.
 Your credit will not be checked when applying for the P Card.
 Personal information requested on the application form is used by the bank for identification purposes when you activate your card for the first time.

-Yes, with the use of known, secure websites and as long as the payment does not go through an Internet Payment Service, such as Paypal.
+Yes, with the use of known, secure websites.
 When the web address begins with "https" rather than "http", a padlock appears at the bottom of the browser window.
 This indicates that the website and the user information provided therein are protected by SSL (Secured Sockets Layer).

 The billing address in Access Online is as follows: